MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 # What is Azure Quantum?

-Azure Quantum is a cloud service of quantum partners and technologies for running [quantum computing](xref:microsoft.quantum.overview.qdk-overview) programs or solving [optimization](xref:microsoft.quantum.optimization.overview.what-is-qio) problems.
-With Azure Quantum you can create your own path to scalable quantum computing, and also integrate optimization solutions running on classical Azure hardware for immediate results.
+Azure Quantum is a cloud service that brings you, under as single pane a glass, the most diverse set of quantum solutions and technologies.
+You can write your code once and run it with little to no change against multiple targets of the same family and worry less about hardware or solution specificities.

 - An **open ecosystem**, enabling you to access diverse quantum software, hardware, and solutions from Microsoft and its partners.
 - Quantum impact today, with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).

+Azure Quantum offers you two main paths of quantum solutions:

+- [Quantum Computing]((xref:microsoft.quantum.overview.qdk-overview)): to learn, experiment and prototype with a variety of quantum hardware providers to help you get ready for the future of scaled quantum machines.
+Unlike other solutions, you are not siloed to a single hardware technology, and you benefit from a full stack approach protecting your long-term investments.
+- [Optimization](xref:microsoft.quantum.optimization.overview.what-is-qio): to develop solutions that help you reduce cost of operation in a broad range of fields such as finance, energy cost, fleet management, scheduling, and more.

-With Azure Quantum and the [Quantum Development Kit toolset](xref:microsoft.quantum.overview.q-sharp), you will be able to program and test your quantum algorithms and solve optimization problems, then apply those quantum solutions within the existing Azure platform to achieve real-world impacts even before the development of a general-purpose quantum computer.
-Microsoft and its partners ensure hardware and software innovations are brought to you with minimal to no change to your code base.
+With Azure Quantum and the [Quantum Development Kit toolset](xref:microsoft.quantum.overview.q-sharp), you will be able to program  your quantum algorithms and optimization solutions, then apply those quantum solutions within the existing Azure platform to achieve real-world impacts even before the development of a general-purpose quantum computer.

+> [!Tip]
+> **Free trial!** If you don’t have an Azure subscription, you can [create a free account](https://azure.microsoft.com/free/) before you begin.
+You can also apply to the [Azure Quantum Credits program](https://microsoft.qualtrics.com/jfe/form/SV_3fl9dfFrkC3g0aG?aq_source=organic), Microsoft offers up to $10,000 USD in credits for use on quantum hardware.
+After the credits are used up, you can keep the account and use free Azure services.
+Your credit card is never charged unless you explicitly change your settings and ask to be charged.

 ## What is Q\# and the Quantum Development Kit?